What is Occupational Health & Why is It Important?

 - Safety hazards – These are the aspects of the work environment that can cause immediate or violent harm to an employee.
 This could be anything that can cause death or loss of limbs, such as a machine.

-- Health hazards – These can cause harm or gradual health deterioration to the employee slowly over time, such as gases, noise, prolonged periods of standing/sitting, high temperature, or heavy workloads.
-These hazards may take years before adverse effects are noticed.
+- Health hazards – These can cause harm or gradual health deterioration to the employee slowly over time, such as gasses, noise, prolonged periods of standing/sitting, high temperature, or heavy workloads.
+Health hazards may take years before adverse effects are noticed.

 - Biological hazards – These hazards are associated with working with animals, infectious plants, or people.
 These could occur while working in daycare, nursing homes, laboratories, etc. where employees could be exposed to this type of hazard.
 Examples include body fluid, bacteria, animal droppings, fungi, or viruses.